 You can really break down what you see on your map, too – from things like toll roads and street lighting to more specific variables like road surface and road quality.
 You can select roads to avoid and multiple stops, and everything is super-responsive once you’re on the road.
 The UI isn’t gorgeous, but it’s highly customizable, letting you fine-tune which elements take priority during navigation.

-Citymapper is more narrow in its scope than Google Maps, but does its sole job better than any app out there.
-Namely, it’s a public transport app, showing you how to get around tens of the world’s top cities using bus, tram, subway and other forms of public transit.
+Citymapper is more narrow in its scope than Google Maps but does its sole job better than any app out there.
+Namely, it’s a public transport app, showing you how to get around many of the world’s top cities using bus, tram, subway and other forms of public transit.

-Now this is a nice one.
-Maps.me has all the necessities you’d want from a map app – traffic info, public transport, cycling navigation, you name it.
+This is a nice one.
+Maps.me has all the necessities you’d want from a map app: traffic info, public transport, cycling navigation, you name it.
 Unlike many other map apps, however, it also has that Google Maps perk of letting you download maps to use offline – handy when traversing foreign cities or if you find yourself Internet-less.

 It’s good for all kinds of scenarios.
 If you’re exploring a city, it shows all the important points of interests and things to see, while hikers in the wilderness also benefit, as it has a regularly updated database of hiking trails all around the world.
 Once you’ve planned your trip or hike, you can bookmark it and send it to a friend, too.